 The Laurissilva of Madeira Island is a unique botanical relic, the origins of the laurel forest date back around 20 million years ago.
-At that time this forest covered a vast area in the south of Europe and the Mediterranean.
-Due to the different glaciations in Europe in the beginning of the Quaternary, the “laurisilva” disappeared in a great part of Europe.
+At that time this forest-covered a vast area in the south of Europe and the Mediterranean.
+Due to the different glaciations in Europe at the beginning of the Quaternary, the “laurisilva” disappeared in a great part of Europe.

-The term “Laurissilva” comes from two Latin words Laurus (Laurel) and Silva (Forest).
+The term “Laurisilva” comes from two Latin words Laurus (Laurel) and Silva (Forest).
 This forest is classified by UNESCO as a natural World Heritage site since 1999.

-The Laurissilva of Madeira Island can be found nowadays on the northern coast at an altitude of 300-1300 meters and also along the southern coast at an altitude of 700-1200 meters.
+The Laurisilva of Madeira Island can be found nowadays on the northern coast at an altitude of 300-1300 meters and also along the southern coast at an altitude of 700-1200 meters.
 This marvellous forest is home to numerous trees belonging to the Lauraceae family such as the Laurel, lily of the valley tree, Persea indica, the Madeira mahogany and much more.

 Curiosities about the Laurissilva of Madeira Island.

-haveabout 70 species of fern, where the common bracken is very strongly represented and much rarer, the kidneyleavedfern.
+- Madeira Island have about 70 species of fern, where the common bracken is very strongly represented and much rarer, the kidneyleaved fern.

 - The “Levada do Caldeirão Verde” and “Levada do Rei” in the north part of Madeira Island provides spectacular views of the Laurel forest.

 - One of the most beautiful plant that we can find in the Laurisilva forest is the Madeira Orchid (Dactylorhiza foliosa).
 Yes we have our own orchid!.